February 3, 2023

 First thing’s first… Let’s start with the basics.

 The simplest way of explaining what a traffic source is as follows: A traffic source can be defined as the origin through which users find your website, landing page, or sales page.
-High quality traffic can come from multiple free and paid traffic sources across any part of the internet where a link to your site or sales page is displayed.
+High quality traffic can come from multiple traffic sources across any part of the internet where a link to your site or sales page is displayed.

 Every visit or “session” can be tracked using tools like Google Analytics to view the source or origin where a user came from.
 Not only can you track the exact source, you can also see in some instances what browser they were using, and whether they found your link using a desktop or a mobile device.